BlaneG/Data_viz_project/README.md

 Feedback from early iterations for the visualization that were incorporated in the final project included:

 1) Move the smallest data points to the front of the map so overlapping large bubbles don't obscure smaller bubbles

 2) Scale the total loan value to per capita total loan value for each state so we can see the difference in per capita loan value for each state.

-3) Add another variable to the plot
+3) Add another variable to the plot.

 ##Resources
 The following resources we used to implement the visualizations for this project: